laravel/docs/quick.md

 <a name="routing"></a>
 ## Routing

-To get started, let's create our first route.
+Routing lets you define what happens when users visit a certain URL.
 In Laravel, the simplest route is a route to a Closure.
-Pop open the `app/routes.php` file and add the following route to the bottom of the file:
+Open the `app/routes.php` file and add the following route to the bottom of the file:

 	Route::get('users', function()
 	{
 		return 'Users!';
 	});

-Now, if you hit the `/users` route in your web browser, you should see `Users!` displayed as the response.
-Great!
-You've just created your first route.
+Visit `http://your-project.tld/users` in your web browser, replacing `your-project.tld` with your actual website/local URL, and you should see `Users!` displayed as the response.

+In this document, we'll abbreviate routes like this to just `/users`.

 Routes can also be attached to controller classes.
 For example: